paralect/plato/README.md

 1. Scalable processing of stream data (Heron, Samza, Spark)
 1. High-speed distributed interactive analytics (Drill, Impala, Presto, Druid)
 1. Deployment to top IaaS (maybe PaaS) services: AWS, Azure, DigitalOcean etc.
+1. Private container registry
 1. _Quite a bit more..._

 Root system that needs to be selected is a cluster and/or container management platform.

 Couple of months ago, [DC/OS][2] project [was announced][1] as compilation of Mesos, Marathon and Mesosphere Datacenter Operating System.
-Among partners are such companies as Microsoft, Cisco, Confluent, HP, Citrix, Autodesk etc. Today Mesos can run Kubernetes and YARN, but vise-versa is not true.
+Among partners are such companies as Microsoft, Cisco, Confluent, HP, Citrix, Autodesk etc. Today Mesos can run Kubernetes and YARN, but vice versa is not something typical.
 Mesos also integrates well with IaaS stacks, such as OpenStack, CloudStack etc.
 Also, we already have experience with Mesos+Marathon in Paralect.
+This naturally leads to selection of DC/OS or Mesos as foundation of Plato.

+Another mentioned contender is Kubernetes.
+This project originates from Google, based on in-house cluster manager Borg.
+Kubernetes is considered production ready, and is available as cloud service: Google Container Engine.
+Also, Red Hat's OpenShift is based on this technology.
+Kubernates was designed from "container" point of view from the beginning, while Mesos run through some evolution in order to support containers.

+Next option is a construction of container management solution from lower-level components, like etcd, systemd, fleet.
+The most complex way.

-This naturally leads to selection of DC/OS and Mesos as foundation of Plato.
-Things can change, and when they will change we should not cry, but instead gradually adopt _next generation solution™_.
+In any way, things can change, and when they will change we should not cry, but instead gradually adopt _next generation solution™_.

-Or maybe we need to skip DC/OS and build foundation on Mesos.
-Or Kubernates...
-All these choices need to be investigated.

 ## Consumer-oriented products